Jesus in the Bible

 Upon saying this, Jesus breathed on the disciples and said to them, "[Be willing to] receive the Holy Spirit."
 [Note: This "breathing" served as a pledge of the Holy Spirit which actually came on these apostles a few weeks later.
 See Acts 1:5-8; 2:4].

-And Thomas, one of the twelve, who is called Didymus, was not with them when Jesus came;
+Thomas, one of the Twelve (called the Twin), wasn't with them when Jesus came.

-But these are written so that you may believe Jesus is the Messiah,
+But these have been recorded so that you may believe that Jesus is the Messiah, the Son of God, and so that through believing you may have life in his name.

 Simon Peter, Thomas, otherwise Didymus, Nathanael of Cana in Galilee, the sons of Zebedee, and two other disciples of Jesus were all together.

-When daybreak came, Jesus stood on the shore.
-However, the disciples did not know it was Jesus.
+Just as dawn was breaking, Jesus stood on the shore.
+The disciples didn't realize it was Jesus.

-Jesus came, took the bread, and gave it to them.
-He did the same with the fish.
+Jesus took the bread, gave it to them, and did the same with the fish.

 Jesus told him, "Feed my sheep.
 "Truly, I tell you emphatically, when you were young, you would fasten your belt and go wherever you liked.
 But when you get old, you will stretch out your hands, and someone else will fasten your belt and take you where you don't want to go."